-Students in Sculpture are permitted to work in the Drawing and Painting Classes, and are recommended to work therein (without extra charge), but admission to the Life Drawing Classes is, for sculptors, subject to the same requirements as for painters.
+Students in Sculpture are permitted to work in the Drawing and Painting Classes which include Composition, Construction, Decorative Painting, Perspective, Saturday Sketch, and Still Life, and are recommended to work therein (without extra charge), but admission to the Life and Head and Illustration Classes is, for sculptors, subject to the same requirements as for painters and illustrators.
+The students may also attend Mr. Hale's Lectures.

-The Night Life Class meets from 7 to 10 p.m.
+The Night Life Class meets from 7 to 10 p.m. three evenings per week.
 Criticisms are given once a week as in the Day Life Class.